waylonggggg/tp/docs/DeveloperGuide.md

   Use case ends.

 * 6a.
-The given index is invalid.
+The student does not exist in the list.

     * 6a1.
-AddressBook shows an error message.
+System shows an error message.

       Use case resumes at step 5.

 * 6b.
+The CCA does not exist in the list.

+    * 6b1.
+System shows an error message.

+      Use case resumes at step 5.

+* 6c.
 The role already exists for the student in the CCA.

-    * 6b1.
+    * 6c1.
 System shows role already exists.

       Use case ends.

-* 6c.
+* 6d.
 The student is not in the CCA.

-    * 6c1.
+    * 6d1.
 System shows an error message.

       Use case resumes at step 5.

-* 6d.
+* 6e.
 The role does not exist.

     * 6e1.
 System shows an error message.